jeffpar/pcjs/tools/pc/README.md

 Load a JSON machine configuration file, such as [ibm5150.json](ibm5150.json) or [compaq386.json](compaq386.json), with the utility's `load` command, either interactively or with the `--load` command-line argument.

-For example, this command:
+For example:

 	pc.js --load=ibm5150

-or, if your operating system doesn't automatically associate `.js` files with [Node](https://nodejs.org/en), this command:
+or, if your operating system doesn't automatically associate `.js` files with [Node](https://nodejs.org/en):

 	node pc.js --load=ibm5150